 1. He was a true follower of Christ.
 He belongs to a generation of Christians who when they hear the call of God rise up and follow Christ immediately.
 He did not say “let me first go bury my father“ (Matt 8:18-22).
 When Christ called, he did not say – let me first complete my engineering degree.
 He followed.
 His resolutions are a great reflection of a heart that truly loved Christ.
 It is clear that he had a pastoral / missionary call – otherwise he would have never survived in the ministry.

 2. He was a devoted husband and father.
 He had an ‘incredible’ wife!
 His children were all devoted to Christ.

 3. He was a church planter.
 At the heart of his missionary endeavor was the planting and establishing of churches (Lutheran).
 He saw the church as the center of God’s missionary plan.

-4. He was a peacemaker: He displayed remarkable leadership and diplomatic skills in establishing the peace treaties between the warring Herero and Nama’s , both at the “Christmas peace “ of 1842 and at the peace treaty of 1870.
+4. He was a peacemaker.
+He displayed remarkable leadership and diplomatic skills in establishing the peace treaties between the warring Herero and Nama, both at the “Christmas peace“ of 1842 and at the peace treaty of 1870.
 He avoided political favouritism.
 Hahn said: “My task is to preach the Word and not to govern people“.

-Brigitte Haelbich (Reissner), a member of our congregation is a 5th generation descendant of the Haelbich's , blacksmiths / wagon builders , who came out as a part of Carl Hugo Hahn's Mission's Kolonie.
-She became a 'born again' , confessing Christian about 2 years ago.
+Brigitte Haelbich (Reissner), a member of our congregation is a 5th generation descendant of the Haelbich's, blacksmiths/wagon builders, who came out as a part of Carl Hugo Hahn's Mission's Kolonie.
+She became a born again, confessing Christian under the ministry of our congregation.